Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Results and Discussion

-To assess the robustness of the observed spatiotemporal dynamics, we examined the influence of both the system size and the numerical grid resolution (see SI, Section-5).
-Simulations performed on a spatial domain twice as large as that used in the main analysis show that increasing the domain size primarily affects boundary-related features.
-Larger systems support the formation of a greater number of polymerization seeds under random perturbations and allow Gaussian-triggered wavefronts to propagate for longer durations before interacting with the boundaries.
-Importantly, apart from these finite-size effects, the qualitative features of the dynamics, including wavefront initiation, propagation, and decay remain unchanged.
-Representative results are provided in the Supporting Information (Figs.~S2 and S3).
+To assess the robustness of the observed spatiotemporal dynamics, we examined the effects of system size and spatial resolution (see SI, Section~6).
+Increasing the domain size primarily affects boundary interactions, allowing a larger number of polymerization seeds to form and wavefronts to propagate over longer distances.
+However, the qualitative features of the dynamics including wavefront initiation, propagation, and pattern formation, remain unchanged.
+Representative results are shown in Figs.~S2 and S3 in SI.

-We further examined the effect of spatial discretization by varying the grid spacing while keeping all other parameters fixed.
-For simulations initiated with a central Gaussian perturbation, coarser grids (\(\Delta x = \Delta y = 0.5\)) lead to earlier symmetry breaking and increased anisotropy of the expanding wavefronts compared to finer grids (\(\Delta x = \Delta y = 0.1\)) as shown in Fig.~S4.
-This behavior arises from numerical discretization effects rather than changes in the underlying reaction-diffusion mechanism.
-Consistently, employing higher-order spatial discretization schemes (e.g., nine-point stencils) delays the onset of symmetry breaking and preserves circular wavefronts over longer times (Fig.~S5).
-These observations confirm that the reported spatiotemporal patterns are intrinsic to the model and remain robust across system sizes and numerical resolutions.